 I mean, that was after the 82 recession.

-I mean, it needed some time to get this thriving, and it worked.
+I mean, he needed some time to get this thriving, and it worked.

-You know, it's it's simple economics because those multinationals, those corporations, quote, rich people.
+You know, it's simple economics because those multinationals, those corporations, quote, rich people, well, what they're going to do is they're going to end up spending money and buying boats.

 Then they'll build manufacturing centers and factories.